-Dr Coate talks about what causes a dog's eyes to turn gray and if it is something to be concerned about or not.
+Dr Coate talks about what causes a dog's eyes to turn cloudy or gray and if it is something to be concerned about or not.

 Many times our clients notice their older pet’s eyes are starting to have a bluish-gray haze and they assume that their old dog is going blind.
 But what is really happening in the eye?

 The pupil of the eye is normally black.
 What you are seeing in the pupil is the lens, which lies just behind the pupil.
 Just like in a camera or eye glasses, the lens is a clear structure used to focus images as they pass into the eye to your pet’s retina.

 Today, I am only discussing diseases that cause the lens to look cloudy, gray, hazy, or even white.
 If the surface or any of the front chamber of the eye looks cloudy, or if the eye is red, having discharge, or bothering the dog you should have it checked by a veterinarian immediately.